 Arrive Oslo, Norway

 Arrive in Oslo, Norway’s modern yet timeless capital, coexisting in close harmony with nature.
-On arrival, transfer to your hotel and then meet your local guide for an afternoon walking tour.
-This evening, join fellow guests this evening for a welcome cocktail reception.
+On arrival, you are met and transferred to your hotel.
+This evening, join fellow guests for a welcome cocktail reception and briefing.

 Longyearbyen | Long Year Town

-Board a charter flight to Longyearbyen, the capital of Svalbard, also known as Spitsbergen, the sovereign Arctic archipelago of Norway.
-It is one of the most remote group of islands on the planet, with nearly two-thirds of its surface covered in luminous glaciers.
+Board an early morning charter flight to Longyearbyen, the capital of Svalbard, also known as Spitsbergen, the sovereign Arctic archipelago of Norway.
+It is one of the most remote groups of islands on the planet, with nearly two-thirds of its surface covered in luminous glaciers.
 Tour the tiny town and its Arctic Museum.
-Following lunch, board your expedition cruiser.
+This afternoon, board your expedition cruiser.

 Svalbard Islands | Spectacular Archipelago

-Very few people have the opportunity to view the remote wilderness of the Svalbard Islands.
-In the Svalbard archipelago, polar bears, walruses, Svalbard reindeer and an incredibly rich variety of birds are abundant, as are cathedrals of ice, glaciers and craggy mountain peaks.
+Only a rare few have the opportunity to view the remote wilderness of the Svalbard Islands, and our knowledgeable Expedition Team and enrichment specialists reveal their riches in depth, both aboard and on shore.
+In this archipelago, polar bears, walruses, Svalbard reindeer and an incredibly rich variety of birds are abundant, as are cathedrals of ice, glaciers and craggy mountain peaks.
 An amazing amount of diminutive flora surrounds this barren landscape, which comes alive with color under summer’s midnight sun.
-Your captain and Expedition Team determine the day’s best sightseeing opportunities, which may include these extraordinary regions:
+Your Captain and Expedition Team determine the day’s best sightseeing opportunities, which may include curated, intimate adventures amid these extraordinary regions:

 Ny Alesund: Once a mining town and launching pad for early Arctic expeditions, Ny Alesund is now home to a polar research station where scientists study meteorology, seismology, atmospheric sciences and marine biology.
 Conditions permitting, visit the small community, including a museum, art gallery and the northernmost post office in the world.

-Hinlopen Strait: ‘Le Boreal’ navigates this passageway between the main island of Spitsbergen and the island of Nordaustlandet to deliver you to the Alkefjellet, or “auk cliffs,” towering rock faces that drop directly into the sea and provide a home to colonies of auks.
+Hinlopen Strait: Navigate this passageway between the main island of Spitsbergen and the island of Nordaustlandet to arrive at the Alkefjellet, or “auk cliffs,” towering rock faces that drop directly into the sea and provide a home to colonies of auks.

-Wahlbergoya: Located in the center of the southern entrance to Hinlopen Strait, this island, named after Swedish botanist Peter Fredrik Wahlberg, is a favorite summer haul-out for walrus.
+Wahlbergoya: Located in the center of the southern entrance to Hinlopen Strait, this island, named after Swedish botanist Peter Fredrik Wahlberg, is a favorite summer haul-out for walruses.

 Monaco Bay and Glacier: Located in Northwest Spitsbergen, Monaco Bay is frequented by a variety of wildlife populations, including polar bears, walruses, harbor and bearded seals, and a multitude of seabirds.